ARMmbed/mbed-os-5-docs/docs/api/api.md

 # Full API list

-This is the full list of APIs Mbed OS offers.
+This is the full list of APIs Mbed OS offers application writers (it does not include the internal APIs, which are not intended for use by application code).
 The list indicates which of the APIs the [bare metal profile](../bare-metal/index.html) supports, and which of those are manually enabled (as opposed to enabled by default).
 For consistency, we also show the full profile's API support, although that is - and is expected to remain - all APIs.

 For a list of APIs that were removed in Mbed OS 6, see [the deprecated APIs list at the bottom of this page](#deprecated-apis).

-This list does not include the internal APIs, which are not intended for use by application code.

 ## Scheduling